About Healthy Ireland

-The Dún Laoghaire-Rathdown Local Community Development Committee (DLR LCDC) and The Dún Laoghaire-Rathdown Children and Young People’s Services Committee (DLR CYPSC) were delighted to launch the “Healthy Dún Laoghaire-Rathdown Plan 2019-2022” on May 9th in Marlay Park.
+The Dún Laoghaire-Rathdown Local Community Development Committee (DLR LCDC) and the DLR CYPSC were delighted to launch the “Healthy Dún Laoghaire-Rathdown Plan 2019-2022” on 9th May 2019 in Marlay Park.

 The plan was launched in conjunction with the Dún Laoghaire-Rathdown Sports Partnership’s “Daily Mile” event which saw over 1,300 children from schools across Dún Laoghaire-Rathdown come to Marlay Park to run or jog, at their own pace, with their classmates, making them fitter, healthier, and more able to concentrate in the classroom.

 The Healthy Dún Laoghaire-Rathdown Plan 2019-2022 was resourced through the Department of Health ‘Healthy Ireland” funding received by the DLR LCDC and CYPSC.
-The development of this plan was led by the Healthy Dún Laoghaire-Rathdown Steering Committee which included cross-sectoral representation from Dún Laoghaire-Rathdown County Council, the Health Service Executive, Dún Laoghaire-Rathdown Children and Young People’s Services Committee (CYPSC), Southside Partnership DLR, Dún Laoghaire-Rathdown Sports Partnership, University College Dublin and TUSLA Child & Family Agency.
+The development of this plan was led by the Healthy Dún Laoghaire-Rathdown Steering Committee which included cross-sectoral representation from Dún Laoghaire-Rathdown County Council, the Health Service Executive, Dún Laoghaire-Rathdown CYPSC, Southside Partnership DLR, Dún Laoghaire-Rathdown Sports Partnership, University College Dublin and TUSLA Child & Family Agency.

 The plan aims to support the county of Dún Laoghaire-Rathdown in becoming a healthier county by working to achieve its vision “where the Community of Dún Laoghaire-Rathdown is supported to access opportunities to achieve good physical health and positive mental health and wellbeing”.
-Following a consultation process a number of key health and wellbeing needs were identified for the County of Dún Laoghaire- Rathdown.
-The Healthy Dún Laoghaire-Rathdown Plan 2019-2022 identifies eight priorities to support the health and wellbeing of the County.
+Following a consultation process, the Healthy Dún Laoghaire-Rathdown Plan 2019-2022 identifies eight priorities to support the health and wellbeing of the County.
 These priorities will be achieved through collaborative working with appropriate partners in Dún Laoghaire-Rathdown.
 These eight priorities are:

 - Dún Laoghaire-Rathdown Healthy County